dataGuyJosh/austracTopicModelling/README.md

   - why is LDA popular?
   - are there better modelling techniques for this dataset?
   - are emails considered short-text classification i.e. do we want to perform less preprocessing?
-- determine best hyperparameters using grid search
 - ensemble modelling: use multiple modelling techniques (or the same technique on separate data) to better estimate topics e.g. if 9/10 models suggest a document belongs to a topic with similar popular words, they're likely to be correct --> does this apply to LDA?
+  - is ensemble equivalent to bootstrap aggregation?
-- learn about other model validation techniques e.g. topic coherence
+- learn about model validation techniques e.g. topic coherence
 - learn more about top2vec: there's a bunch of parameters I haven't explored here and likely also better visualization tools
-- source control: if this were to become a larger project, development branches should be used rather than pushing code to master (main) every time.
+- source control: if this were to become a larger project, development branches should be used rather than pushing code to master (main) every time, especially when working with other developers

 # Resources
 - [top2vec](https://www.youtube.com/watch?v=bEaxKSQ4Av8)